 The most interesting part of the Loire region - also known as Castle Country - spreads along the Loire River from Blois (upstream) down to Saumur.

 It also has some nice restaurants and a vast array shops.
-Amboise is also the home of the best chocolate and pastry maker in the whole region as well as a relatively unknown cellar where you can choose from a staggering selection of old wines (you might even be able to buy a bottle of wine from the year you were born).
+Amboise is also the home of the best chocolate and pastry maker in the whole region as well as a relatively unknown cellar where you can choose from a staggering selection of old wines (you might even be able to buy a bottle of Loire Valley wine from the year you were born).

-For those who want to get off the beaten track, allow us to present to you the Southern Loire Valley, passing Tours.
+For those who would like to venture off the beaten track, allow us to present to you the Southern Loire Valley, passing the city of Tours.
 Even if the castles might not be as big and impressive as in Northern Loire, this region is sure to delight visitors with its small villages, hillside vineyards and beautiful gardens such as those at the Chateau de Villandry.